This post may contain affiliate links. Please read my disclosure.

 - Arrange the sliced peaches in a 9 x 13" baking dish.
 Add the coconut sugar and lemon juice; stir to coat.

-Remove from oven and let stand fro 30 minutes.
+- Remove from oven and let stand for 30 minutes.

 Did you make this recipe?
 Follow me on Instagram, post a photo and tag #wenthere8this or @wenthere8this.
 I want to see what you guys are making!